nmshintaku/GettingData/README.md

-Prior to running these notebooks, various Python packages need to be installed.
-See [this link](https://env859.github.io/fall2019/51_GettingData.html) for instructions how to do this.

-These examples include the following hands on demonstrations:
+### These examples include the following hands on demonstrations:

 * A refresher on ways to import local data files using native file objects,  `csv`, `numpy`, and `pandas`
 * Accessing web-hosted csv and txt files directly using `pandas`